SumiSastri/dev-blogs/docs/local-environment/part2-the-terminal.md

 Commands are typed through a `tty` or a teletypewriter device in the terminal.
 If you type the command `tty` in your terminal, it will give you your device tty number and the file path `/dev`.

 The shell is a computer program that is a command interpreter, as defined by Stallings, et al., [1].
 The shell interprets the computer control panel commands, translates or interprets the commands feeds these commands via the terminal in a simple text format.

 The shell sits next to the computer kernel.
 The kernel is an additional layer between the shell and the computer control panel.
 It is a layered system, which allows the system to communicate efficiently.

 A shell a piece of software that is a basic user interface for accessing an operating system's (OS) service via the computer terminal's command line interface (CLI).
 Shells can be used to write a range of programming scripts from simple to more complex operations.
 A good article[2] to read on the differences between the shell, terminal and CLI, from Geek for Geeks, provides an easy to compare table which gives you the differences at a glance.

 When you type `tty`, the command on a shell, it calls on the kernel to display the serial number and path where the `tty` is located and display it back to the user on the command line.

 Shell programming works due to several packages of free software from GNU, [3] which the organisation describes as a collection of many programs, applications, developer tools and even games.
+This is where, if you run the command `cal` that a calendar will be displayed.

 The kernel communicates via this layered system to the deepest layer - the interface with processors, network controllers, memory and other key components of the computer hardware.